 Pothole, if permitted, using the asset owner’s stated method as specified on the plans and information pack.
 Some potholing methods include hand digging or hydro vacuum extraction.

 If potholing has occurred, protect the infrastructure by using various methods; such as communicating to all working on site, erecting barriers and / or marking the location of the exposed infrastructure.

-You should only proceed with your excavation work after you have planned, potholed (unless prohibited) and have protective measures in place.
+You should only proceed with your excavation work after you have planned, prepared, potholed (unless prohibited) and have protective measures in place.

 When you have finished